Skip to content

 The Panigale gets its name from where the bike manufacturing process takes place.
 This bike is menacing and superfast.
 The wide and well accentuated curves helps the bike glide at superfast speeds without minimal drag.

-The Panigale V4S is comes with a 1,103cc engine that is capable of generating 208HP @rpm of 13,000.
-The large engine may confuse some to think that it is heavy but it weighs a modest 198kg.
+The Panigale V4S comes with a 1,103cc engine that is capable of generating 208HP @rpm of 13,000.
+The large engine may confuse some to think it is heavy but weighs a modest 198kg.

-When the company was starting production for the V4 they knew that more cylinders was the way to go so the bike derives its awesome power from the four cylinder engine.
+When the company started production for the V4 they knew that more cylinders was the way to go so the bike derives its awesome power from the four-cylinder engine.
 This enables the bike to hit a torque of 124Nm.

-The electronics for the V4 were derived from the 1299 Superleggera and include wheelie control system, drift control and traction control.
+The electronics for the V4 were derived from the 1299 Superleggera, including wheelie control system, drift control and traction control.
 The ABS for the Panigale V4 are specifically made for high speed cornering.
 You also get Brembo calipers that are designed to be 70g lighter than those put in the Panigale 1299.

 Ducati Panigale 1299

-The 1299 is a superfast bike that was unveiled by Ducati during the Milan Motorcycle show in 2014.
+The 1299 is a superfast bike that Ducati unveiled during the Milan Motorcycle show in 2014.
 It succeeded the 1,198 cc Panigale.
 The bike still retains some similar features to its predecessor and you will get Shachs shocks and front Marzocchi forks.

 The wheelbase is the same at 1,437mm but the bike has seen an improvement in its electronics suite know coming with anti-wheelie, New IMU and racing ABS.
 The Ducati Panigale 1299 S has a displacement of 1285cc and features a L-twin four stroke 90 degree desmodromic DOHC engine.